maxcramer/own/README.md

 - change links on search bar
 - change on home page articles 2 - 6 into map func rather than individual components
 - changer on home page interviews 1-3 into map func rather than individual components
+- If no image found, then display set image (either logo or ? image)

 ### Relevant Reading
 - https://blog.pshrmn.com/simple-react-router-v4-tutorial/